Social and Livelihood Dependencies on Ocean Ecosystems

 Per capita fish protein = Fish protein supply / Population

-A fish protein dependency ratio of 25.3% indicates substantial nutritional reliance on marine resources.
+A fish protein dependency ratio of 12.7% indicates meaningful nutritional reliance on marine resources.
 Values above 20% are commonly used as thresholds for identifying fish-dependent populations.
 Per capita fish protein supply can be compared against FAO global averages (approximately 3.3 kg per capita per year) to contextualize national dependency levels.
+Note that the two-stage conversion (live-weight to edible weight, then edible weight to protein) is essential for comparability: omitting the edible weight step would overstate fish protein supply by approximately 100% in this example.

 Livelihood vulnerability index